TEFL Activity: Instant Interpreter

 A tourist visiting students’ home city.

-Visiting your boy- or girlfriend’s parent for the first time.
+You visit your boy- or girlfriend’s parent for the first time.

 Seeing a doctor in a different country.